Rewind Part II

 “I said leave me alone!”
-Kyle yelled startling Kiyro.
-His eyes weren’t open,and his arms started clenching and unclenching to the point where he was having a nightmare.
-With a push, Kyle threw Kiyro backwards into the shelf, books tumbled downwards onto the floor.
+Kyle yelled, startling Kiyro.
+His eyes weren’t open, and his arms started clenching and unclenching to the point where he was having a nightmare.
+Then, with a push, Kyle threw Kiyro backward into the shelf; books tumbled downwards onto the floor.

-A loud sudden clatter could be hear, Kiyro turned his head and saw Kyle suddenly bolted up onto his feet.
-He look livid and pissed at him.
+A loud clatter sounded off to the side.
+Kiyro turned his head and saw Kyle suddenly bolt up onto his feet.
+He looked livid and pissed at him.
 What the hell was wrong with him?
 Kiyro thought as he brushed himself and got up.

 “Kyle, calm down.
 It’s not a big deal.”
 He groaned, trying to calm his brother,

 Kyle rampaged around the room.
-Books were thrown all over the place, the chair was tipped over, and his laundry basket was spilled over.
+Books were all over the place, the chair tipped over, and his laundry basket spilled.